This post contains affiliate links.

 2-4 players | Age 6-8 | Grade 1-2

-This Fractions Learning CenterOpens in a new tab. from New Path Learning is fully equipped with self-checking question cards, a double-sided game board, game pieces, and Write-On/Wipe-Off visual learning guides.
+This Fractions Learning Center from New Path Learning is fully equipped with self-checking question cards, a double-sided game board, game pieces, and Write-On/Wipe-Off visual learning guides.
 These resource materials are packaged in a Math Learning Centre pouch which for up to four students.

 Students can test their understanding of representing and identifying fractions using the self-checking question cards.
 They can also use the cards and game board to challenge up to three classmates.
 I consider it a valuable resource for revising.